Iowa Psychology Licensure Requirements

 Iowa Licensure by Endorsement

-The state of Iowa does provide licensure by endorsement for out-of-state applicants who are looking to relocate from their prior state of practice.
-The state will accept a current Certificate of Professional Qualification in Psychology (CPQ) as official proof that you have met all the educational, SPE, and testing requirements in your prior state of practice, there are no ongoing disciplinary issues against your existing license, and you have at least five years of licensed experience.
+The state of Iowa does offer licensure by endorsement for out-of-state applicants who are looking to relocate from their prior state of practice.
+The state will accept a current Certificate of Professional Qualification in Psychology (CPQ) as official proof that you have met all the educational, SPE, and testing requirements in your prior state of practice.
+There must also be no ongoing disciplinary issues against your existing license and you must have at least five years of licensed experience.
 If you do not have a CPQ, the Iowa Psychology Board requires an official copy of your EPPP score mailed directly from the ASPBB or your prior state of licensure.
 Your official doctoral transcript will also need to be sent to the Board directly from the college or university where you obtained your degree.
 In addition, you are responsible for submitting verification of your prior state’s license as well as documentation that verifies you completed the SPE requirements in your prior state.

-Out-of-state applicants must also complete the Application for Psychology Licensure and pay the $120 application fee.
+Out-of-state applicants must also complete the online application and pay the $120 application fee.
 The Board will award you with a license to practice via mail once your application is approved.
-The Board can also provide licensure by reciprocal agreement with a practitioner from a foreign country, province, territory, state, or the District of Columbia, provided that location has licensure requirements that are equal or similar to those in the state of Iowa.

 In the state of Iowa, psychology licenses are valid for a two-year period from July 1 of even-numbered years until June 30 of the next even-numbered year.
-You will receive renewal notification via email from the Iowa Psychology Board at 60, 50, 40, and 30 days prior to when your license expires.
-The email will provide a printable renewal form that can be completed and mailed back to the Board but renewal applicants are encouraged to renew their license online to expedite the process.
-Regardless of whether the renewal form is printed and mailed or completed online, a fee of $170 is due at the time of completion.
+You may begin the renewal process on May 2 of even-numbered years.
+You will receive renewal notification via email from the Iowa Psychology Board 60, 50, 40, and 30 days prior to when your license expires.
+Failure of the licensee to receive notice from the Board does not relieve the licensee of the responsibility for renewing the license.
+Renewal applicants should renew their license online and submit the $170 fee.
 Upon processing your form and payment, the Board will issue you a new two-year license via mail.

 During the two-year period for which your psychology license is valid, you are responsible for gaining 40 hours of continuing education (CE).
 You are exempt from this CE requirement for your first license renewal period.
 Any CE credits you have obtained from when you were first licensed to the second renewal period may be carried over at that time, but this is the only instance in which the carrying over of CE hours will be permitted.